 In the meantime, ursine ambassadors like Bandabi and Ura can play an important role.
 As bear farming grows increasingly taboo, and as science renders bear bile obsolete (for everyone except bears), they provide us with protagonists in a new, hopefully happier chapter of moon bear history.

-"Like the Paralympians who will compete at PyeongChang 2018, bears are strong, courageous and determined creatures who make the most of their surroundings," says Sir Philip Craven, president of the International Paralympic Committtee, in a statement.
+"Like the Paralympians who will compete at PyeongChang 2018, bears are strong, courageous and determined creatures who make the most of their surroundings," said Sir Philip Craven, president of the International Paralympic Committtee, in 2016.
 "Bears are also seen as friendly and cuddly, and I am excited to see how Bandabi interacts with the public between now and the Games."